benfig1127/Data_Mining_Final_Project/index.md

 C=df_movies['vote_average'].mean()

 ```
-To appear on our list, a specific movie title must have more votes than 90% of the movies on the dataset
+To appear on our list, a specific movie title must have more votes than 90% of the movies on the dataset:
 ```python
 m=df_movies['vote_count'].quantile(.9)
 ```